plexsystems/sinker/README.md

 - If a path is a yaml file, the manifest will be created at the given path.

-#### Passing in a directory or file (optional)
+#### Passing in a search critera

-Find all image references in the file or directory that was passed in.
+Find all image references in the search criteria (file, directory, etc)

 While this tool is not Kubernetes specific, currently the `create` and `update` commands can take a file or directory to find all Kubernetes manifests and extract the image references from them.
 This includes images specified in container arguments as well as CRDs such as `Prometheus` and `Alertmanager`.